Secure Accommodation (Criteria) Reviews

 The Secure Accommodation Panel is responsible for listening to the views of those who attend/contribute, and coming to a decision about whether they believe the criteria for secure accommodation are still met.
 The Panel cannot come to a decision about whether the child should remain or leave secure accommodation; it can only make a recommendation on this to the Designated Manager (Secure Accommodation).

 The Panel consists of the Chairperson and two other people, one of whom will be independent both of the local authority and the authority managing the secure unit.
+Details about possible independent persons can be requested from the Secure Accommodation Unit or the Quality Assurance Team.

 An IRO may sit as one of the other two Panel members (not as part of the IRO function), paragraph 4.14 IRO Handbook.